 “This is a pattern that the parent demonstrates to the child over time so that by the time the child is older, the foundation of trust is there.”

-Dr. Kern-Butler spent 10 years as the lead child and adolescent psychologist with Winter Haven Hospital and served as the mental health liaison for the Children’s Advocacy Center for 14 years.
-She is currently in private practice in Pinellas County, FL.
+Currently in private practice Dr. Kern-Butler spent 10 years as the lead child and adolescent psychologist with Winter Haven Hospital and served as the mental health liaison for the Children’s Advocacy Center for 14 years.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.